 Credit providers have become increasingly focused on understanding what drives behaviour and credit risk in specific industries, and setting lending policies accordingly.

-In Focus - Real Estate Agencies
+Real Estate Agencies

-SME's in the Real Estate Services industry primarily appraise, purchase, sell, manage or rent residential or commercial property.
+SMEs in the Real Estate Services industry primarily appraise, purchase, sell, manage or rent residential or commercial property.

 Accordingly to IBIS World data, there are around 43,000 businesses in the industry with combined Revenue over $30 Billion and circa 125,000 staff.
-Not surprisingly the industry has undergone considerable growth in recent years.
-Along with the strength of property prices, the availability of credit and other demand led factors have seen valuations climb materially.
+Not surprisingly, the industry has undergone considerable growth in recent years.
+Along with the strength of property prices, the availability of credit and other demand-led factors have seen valuations climb materially.

-Despite top line growth, many in the SME Real Estate Services industry haven't always translated this into sustained profitability.
+Despite top-line growth, many in the SME Real Estate Services industry haven't always translated this into sustained profitability.

 Tomas Oliver, Brokerage Advisor at Real Estate Dynamics, sees a wide range of operators in the Real Estate Industry.
 "The participants are diverse.
 We have been involved with some great operators that have made acquisitions and successfully integrated these into their business."